elixir-nx/xla/README.md

 2. Run `.github/scripts/publish_release.sh`.
 3. Wait for the release workflow to build all the binaries.
 4. Publish the package to Hex.

+## License

+Note that the build artifacts are a result of compiling Google XLA, hence are under their own license.
+See [Tensorflow](https://github.com/tensorflow/tensorflow).

+    Copyright (c) 2020 Sean Moriarity

+    Licensed under the Apache License, Version 2.0 (the "License");
+    you may not use this file except in compliance with the License.
+    You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

+    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    See the License for the specific language governing permissions and limitations under the License.